Godzilla vs. Mothra

 Originally conceived as a standalone Mothra film entitled Mothra vs. Bagan, the film is notable for its return to a more fantasy-based, family-oriented atmosphere, evocative of older Godzilla films.
 Although he did not return as director, Ōmori continued his trend of incorporating Hollywood elements into his screenplay, in this case nods to the Indiana Jones franchise.

-Godzilla vs. Mothra was released theatrically in Japan on December 12, 1992, and was followed by Godzilla vs. Mechagodzilla II the following year.
+Godzilla vs. Mothra was released theatrically in Japan on December 12, 1992.
+The film received critical acclaim and became the highest-grossing Japanese film of 1993.
 Godzilla vs. Mothra was released direct-to-video in the United States in 1998 by Columbia Tristar Home Video under the title Godzilla and Mothra: The Battle for Earth.
 The film was the second highest-grossing film in Japan in 1993, with Jurassic Park being the highest-grossing.

+The film was followed by Godzilla vs. Mechagodzilla II, which was released on December 11, 1993.

 Plot

-In mid-1992, following the events of Godzilla vs. King Ghidorah, a meteoroid crashes in the Ogasawara Trench and awakens Godzilla.
-Six months later, explorer Takuya Fujito is detained after stealing an ancient artifact.
-Later, a representative of the Japanese Prime Minister offers to have Takuya's charges dropped if he explores Infant Island with his ex-wife, Masako Tezuka and Kenji Ando, the secretary of the rapacious Marutomo company.
-After the trio arrives on the island, they find a cave containing a depiction of two giant insects in battle.
+Following the battle with Mecha-King Ghidorah in mid-1992, a meteoroid crashes in the Izu–Ogasawara Trench and awakens Godzilla from hibernation.

+Six months later, ex-archaeologist Takuya Fujito is detained after stealing an ancient artifact in Thailand.
+Later, Ryuzo Dobashi, a representative of the Japanese prime minister, offers to drop Takuya's charges in exchange for exploring Infant Island in Indonesia with his ex-wife, Masako Tezuka and Kenji Ando, the secretary of the rapacious Marutomo Company.

+After arriving on Infant Island, the trio find a cave containing a depiction of two giant moths in battle.
 Further exploration leads them to a giant egg and a pair of diminutive humanoids called the Cosmos, who identify the egg as belonging to Mothra.

-The Cosmos tell of an ancient civilization that tried to control the Earth's climate 12,000 years ago, thus provoking the Earth into creating Battra.
-Battra, a male divine moth similar to Mothra, but much more fearsome in appearance, destroyed the civilisation and their weather-controlling device but then became uncontrollable, and started to harm the very planet that created him.
-Mothra was then sent by the Earth to fight Battra, who eventually lost.
-The Cosmos explain how the meteoroid uncovered Mothra's egg, and may have awoken Battra, who is still embittered over humanity's interference in the Earth's natural order.
+The Cosmos tell of an ancient civilization that tried to control the Earth's climate 12,000 years ago, thus provoking the Earth into creating Battra, a male divine moth with a ferocious appearance that vaguely resembles Mothra.
+Battra destroyed the civilization and their weather-controlling device but then became uncontrollable, and started to harm the very planet that created him.
+Mothra was then sent by the Earth to fight Battra, who eventually sealed in the Arctic Ocean by the former.

-The Marutomo company sends a freighter to Infant Island to pick up the egg, ostensibly to protect it.
+The Cosmos explain how the meteoroid uncovered Mothra's egg, and may have awoken Battra, who is still embittered over humanity's interference in the Earth's natural orders.
+The Marutomo Company sends a freighter to Infant Island to pick up the egg, ostensibly to protect it.
 As they are sailing, Godzilla surfaces and heads toward the newly hatched Mothra larva.
-Battra, also as a larva, soon appears and joins the fight, allowing Mothra to retreat.
+Battra soon appears in his larval form and joins the battle, allowing Mothra to retreat.
 The battle between Godzilla and Battra is eventually taken underwater, where the force of the battle causes a giant crack on the Philippine Sea Plate that swallows the two.